General Pacheco: Motor industry

 General Pacheco is home to Ford Motor Argentina and Volkswagen Argentina.
 Argentina's assembly sector includes these two along with CIADEA, Sevel, General Motors, FIAT, Toyota and Autolatina.
-This sector is composed of 400 firms and 35,700 employees and contributes to .45 percent to GDP, accounting for 16% of the industry's output.
+This sector is composed of 400 firms and 35,700 employees and contributes to 0.45 percent of the country's GDP, accounting for 16% of the automotive industry's output.

-The Ford Falcon plant was produced in Argentina in 1965 in the city of General Pacheco.
-Ford produced the Ford Falcon From 1961 to 1991.
-Once Pacheco Stamping and Assembly was established in Argentina and got up and running, through modifications in indigenous institutional arrangements, Argentina soon became the thirteenth largest exporter of automobiles nationwide.
+Ford Argentina's Pacheco Stamping and Assembly factory was constructed in the city of General Pacheco in 1961 and produced the Ford Falcon from 1962 to 1991.
+After its establishment, through modifications in indigenous institutional arrangements, Argentina quickly became the thirteenth largest exporter of automobiles worldwide.

-These big industries have direct impacts on the population that usually go unrecognized.
-This population that goes unrecognized is also the population that does most of the work for the industry.
-Ford hired a workforce in which 90% had a high school education and only one third had a university degree.
-Plants like this rely on young and educated workers with often little industrial experience.
-Workers come into the motor industry at around the age of 23, after working in the agriculture industry prior to the motor industry.
-When establishing a huge industry, policies with the intent of progression for the assembly sector matter more than the social structure of the country, let alone the population of one city.
-A combination of school and training became central to the plant's operation in order to continue to manufacture cars.
+These large industries have direct impacts on populations that usually go unrecognized, which are also the populations that do most of the work for the industry.
+Ford hired a workforce in which 90 percent had a high school education but only one-third had a university degree.
+Assembly plants like the Ford Falcon plant rely primarily on young, educated workers with little industrial experience.
+Workers generally come into the motor industry at around the age of 23, usually working in agriculture first.
+A combination of school and training became central to the plant's operation in order to continue to manufacture automobiles.

-According to information provided by Autolatina, 49% of the workers in these plants have completed elementary school, 19% have completed secondary school and only 6% have a university degree.
-Location of school and large numbers of educated workers become a new component in defining the geographical organization of the motor industry.
-For example, Henry Ford Technical School is located in General Pacheco and strives to educate their students in excellent technical skills to prepare them for the motor industry.
+According to information provided by Autolatina, 49 percent of the workers in these plants have completed elementary school, 19 percent have completed secondary school and only 6 percent have a university degree.
+The locations of schools and large numbers of educated laborers become a new component in defining the geographical organization of the motor industry.
+For example, Henry Ford Technical School is located in General Pacheco and strives to educate its students in excellent technical skills in order to prepare them for the motor industry.

-The Argentinean motor industry has scarce resources in terms of competitiveness but it is an achieving world-class economy of scale in the production of transmissions.
+The Argentine motor industry has scarce resources in terms of competitiveness but it is an achieving world-class economy of scale in the production of automotive transmissions.